centaretraining/azuretraining/03-azure-sql.md

 4. Fill out the Basic Tab

 - Select a subscription
-- Select a resource group
+- Select the resource group you created in the previous step
 - Enter a database name
 - Under Server, click “Create New”
   - Fill out the server name, server admin credentials, and pick an admin password.